gocd/docs.go.cd/content/configuration/secrets_management.md

 To look up for secrets from an external Secrets Manager you would need to install a Secrets Plugin which supports a Secret Manager of your choice.
 A list of available Secrets Plugins can be found [here](https://www.gocd.org/plugins/#secrets).

 GoCD comes bundled with a Secrets Plugin which encrypts and stores secrets on a file.
-For more information about the File based Secrets Plugin please refer to the [documentation](https://github.com/gocd/gocd-file-based-secrets-plugin).
+For more information about the File based Secrets Plugin please refer to the [documentation](https://github.com/gocd/gocd-file-based-secrets-plugin#readme).

 ### Step 2 - Configure a Secret Manager

 A Secret Manager should be configured to lookup for secrets.
-A Secret Manager can be configured using the Secret Configuration, this configuration is specific to a pluign and would differ based on the plugin used.
+A Secret Manager can be configured using the Secret Configuration, this configuration is specific to a plugin and would differ based on the plugin used.

 Steps to configure a Secrets Manager, the below example uses the bundled File based Secrets Plugin,